 - L2: two tap, recommended for colour high speed YUV422 encoding

-- Documentation of JPEG encoder SoC on request
+- Documentation of JPEG encoder SoC

 - Preprocessor IP cores: CottonPicken Engine (Debayer, Filter kernel, ...), imaging sensor realtime control SoC